DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 </div>
 </div>

-<h4><span class="pg-orange">⚠️ Data Sent to Third-Party Models</span></h4>

-By default, Cursor sends your code snippets to third-party model providers like OpenAI and Anthropic to generate responses.
-While Cursor itself has a privacy policy, your data is also subject to the policies of the underlying model provider you choose.

-<h4><span class="pg-green">✅ Privacy Mode</span></h4>

-Cursor offers a "Privacy Mode" for both free and Pro users.
-When enabled, it is guranteed that code data is never stored by their model providers or used for training.
-However, this feature is disabled by defualt, and would involves sending your code to the cloud for processing.
-Data is still retained for a short period (e.g., 30 days) for abuse monitoring by the model provider.

-<h4><span class="pg-red">❌ No Self-Hosting or Compliance Audits</span></h4>

-Cursor is a cloud-dependent editor.
-It cannot be run in a fully on-premise or self-hosted environment.
-As of late 2023, it does not hold major security certifications like SOC 2, making it a difficult choice for enterprises with strict compliance needs.
+**Q: Is Cursor private by default?**
+- **No:** By default, your code is sent to third-party models (OpenAI, Anthropic)
+- You must manually enable "Privacy Mode" in settings

+**Q: What does Privacy Mode do?**
+- Prevents your code from being used for training
+- Still sends code to cloud for processing (required for AI features)
+- Data retained for 30 days for abuse monitoring

+**Q: How secure are my credentials?**
+- All code (including secrets) is processed in the cloud
+- **Best practice:** Remove API keys and secrets before using
+- Consider using Privacy Mode for sensitive projects

+**Q: Can I run Cursor locally?**
+- **No:** Cursor is cloud-dependent, no self-hosting option
+- All AI processing happens on third-party servers

+**Q: What compliance certifications do they have?**
+- **None:** No SOC 2, ISO 27001, or HIPAA compliance
+- Not recommended for enterprise/regulated environments

+**Q: Which model provider should I choose?**
+- **Anthropic Claude:** Better privacy (no training on API data)
+- **OpenAI GPT:** More widely used but less privacy-friendly

-### Claude Code (Anthropic)
+### Claude API (Anthropic)

 <div style="background-color: #e8f5e9; border-left: 4px solid #4caf50; padding: 16px; margin: 20px 0; border-radius: 4px;">
 <div style="overflow: hidden;">